TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/features.md

 This feature allows you to dynamically create a UI or part of a UI using just configuration information either send in messages from Node-RED or loaded from a JSON file (or a combination of both).

-See the detail section on [Dynamic, data-driven HTML content](#dynamic-data-driven-html-content) for details.
+See the [Dynamic, data-driven HTML content](client-docs/config-driven-ui.md) page for details.

 ## Exposes global uibuilder and $